laous/memories-nest/README.md

 ### Update user's profile

-- Update an exisiting profile, or create one if it doens't exist.
+- Update an exisiting profile, or create one if it doesn't exist.

 `PUT /me/profile`